stephanie-castelblanco/stephanie-castelblanco.github.io/essays/smart-qquestions.md

 ## What’s a smart question?
 Asking a smart question requires careful consideration of the problem and a clear understanding of the information needed to find a solution.
 It's not just about gathering information, but also about approaching problems thoughtfully and strategically, fostering trust and collaboration among all parties involved, and contributing to a positive and productive problem-solving process.

-### conduct thorough research before seeking any kind of assistance.
+###  It is crucial to carry out comprehensive research before seeking any form of aid.
 As a software developer, we might encounter difficulties while navigating the complex software development landscape.
 Seeking technical assistance is an essential part of our journey, and we can make the process more effective by following specific guidelines outlined in "How to Ask Questions the Smart Way" by Eric Raymond.
 This essay will explore the importance of asking smart questions, evaluate the chosen questions against established precepts, analyze the responses in terms of smartness, and share insights gained from this experience.

 Raymond's first guide is to exhaust all available resources for self-discovery before reaching out for assistance.
 This involves using search engines like Google, specialized platforms such as forums, and manual users and checking Stack Overflow for similar questions that have already been answered.
 As a last resort, one can ask in Stack Exchange.
 Stack Overflow is an excellent resource for programming-related queries, while Super User caters to general-purpose computing questions.
 This initial step ensures that the questioner has made a genuine effort to understand and resolve the issue independently.

 The foundation of effective collaboration lies in respecting the time and expertise of those who might provide assistance.
 Engaging in hands-on learning and exhaustive research before seeking help reflects a proactive approach and creates a positive learning environment.
 This respect for the efforts of others fosters a culture of mutual respect, which is essential in the collaborative world of software engineering.

-# Evaluation of Chosen Questions: Let's examine two scenarios, one where the question aligns with smart questioning practices and another where it does not:
+### Let's examine two scenarios, one where the question aligns with smart questioning practices and another where it does not:

 ## Smart Question: